 On 7 March 2013, the Australian Government provided $25 million to assist the NSW Government to advance planning and develop a business case for WestConnex.
 The NSW Government provided $30 million for this purpose.

 The Australian Government has committed $1.5 billion in funding to deliver WestConnex in partnership with the NSW Government.
 The Australian Government is also providing a concessional loan of $2 billion to accelerate delivery of the New M5.
-This is the first major road project to receive concessional loan funding from the Australian Government.

 This innovative financing model is enabling Stage 1 and Stage 2 of WestConnex to be delivered concurrently, enabling the New M5 to be delivered at the same time as the widened and extended M4.
 It has also helped unlock private sector expertise and ensure that maximum value is achieved from taxpayer dollars.